 Ghalis turned and vanished up the dark stone stairway into the inky black interior of the castle.
 Lathier and Darund had come up with their plan just in time!
 Ghalis was growing unbearably impatient to get after that black horse, Dassais.
-They hoped the young boy hadn’t found him yet.
-Once that happened, the mission would be compromised because of a certain factor not told whenever the tale was related.
-The boy would almost instantly know how to fight very well.
-At least it was just a boy, though.
-At man would be a lot more dangerous to approach.
+They hoped the young man hadn’t found him yet.
+Once that man found him, the horse would be immediately drawn to him and almost impossible to catch.
+The young man would also be learning how to fight, if he didn’t know already, so the sooner they found him, the better..
 Fortunately, the hunters would be ready on time, thanks to the brilliant plan.

 Lathier and Darund kept the hunters training away from the castle.
 They did not want Ghalis to find out what they were doing.
 The hunters wanted to surprise him with their new found skill.
 Behind the cabins, arrows started whizzing through the air and actually hit their targets!
 Improvement in aim and precision grew rapidly.
 The plan worked!
 The trees provided a certain amount of cover.
 It was fortunate for them that the weather was stormy.
 They were able to keep up their excuse that the barn needed securing.
 Hopefully the weather wouldn’t let up because then Ghalis would then become suspicious.

 The morning of the deadline arrived.
 Hugo Ghalis had sent word that the hunters were to be ready to ride that afternoon.
 He was ready.
 And nothing was going to hold him back anymore, not even if only three of them were able to leave.
 He straightened his hood and then descended the stairway.
 Lathier and Darund met him at the door.
 They were standing, waiting, and ready.